These pages are in the process of being created -- check back for updates.

 The Incredible Costs of Daydreaming above marks the first time I purposefully stretched a canvas with holes in it or indeed a "Broken Canvas."
 Using a mixture of old shirts and canvas pieces, I had fun creating the initial sculpture of just the pieces of material intersecting with each other over the stretcher bar frame.
 After I painted the entire initial structure in white gesso I stood back and appreciated it as if it were an ancient white marble carving, beautiful just the way it was without a hint of color.

 But with this first truly "broken" canvas I got lucky because the colors, forms and composition didn't fight me.
-I didn't get hung up or confused or frustrated as I would in some of the paintings that followed this one.
+I didn't get hung up or confused or frustrated as I would with some of the other Broken Canvas paintings that followed this one.
 I decided to let the material literally become parts of the painted composition, while painting other elements directly on the cotton and canvas pieces like a regular painting.
 The sculptural aspect of this painting determined as much of the composition as the "painted" parts.
 Prior to this painting I had no idea this kind of compositional combining was even possible.
 So of course I was delighted with the final outcome.
-This one speaks to me in a language that I couldn't have consciously come up with, but indeed screams at me from it's own abstraction and from it's own pure immediate existence.

-Let Not The Past Remind Us
+No. 023 - Let Not The Past Remind Us

 Acrylic on 5 small canvases - 20 in. x 24 in.